harisdaniels/mocha-chai-api-testing-project/README.md

-# This Is My Self-Project of API Testing
+# This Is My Self-Project of API Testing Using Mocha and Chai

 ## Project Information
 For this project, i use: